Technology often has a fantastic trickle-down effect. Anti-lock brakes used to be fully optional – now they’re standard safety features.

 - Long overall size

-- The multi-coated green objective lens boast higher light transmittance for better clarity...
+- MULTI-COATED GREEN OBJECTIVE LENS, boast higher light transmittance for better clarity performance...

 - Very clear optics